Ryan Hampton (writer): American Fix

-In August 2018, Hampton published his first book, "American Fix: Inside the Opioid Addiction Crisis-and How to End It" - cowritten with Claire Rudy Foster, published by St. Martin's Press/Macmillan Publishing.
+In August 2018, Hampton published his first book, American Fix: Inside the Opioid Addiction Crisis-and How to End It - co-written with Claire Rudy Foster, published by St. Martin's Press/Macmillan Publishing.
 In American Fix, Hampton writes with candor about his experiences with what he calls a broken treatment system and outlines a political agenda for combatting the nation's addiction crisis.

 Hampton is a frequent contributor to The Huffington Post.